mattpetersen/mattpetersen.github.io/_posts/2017-03-19-unity-can-be-beautiful.md

 comments: true
 tags: linux, ubuntu, unity, customization, move launcher to bottom
 ---
 When I started deep learning last year, I installed Ubuntu with the default Unity desktop environment.
-Apparently, Unity gets a lot of flak from users of almost every other Linux distribution.
-I'm writing to address some of that flak.
+Unity gets a lot of flak from users of other Linux distributions.
+I'm writing to dispel some of that flak.

-First off, Linux desktop environments are massively better than they were even five years ago.
-If you think Linux is still terminals and outdated design elements, you're sorely mistaken.
+First off, all Linux desktop environments are massively better than they were even five years ago.
+If you think Linux is still terminals and outdated design, you're sorely mistaken.

 <img src='/images/my-desktop.jpg' style='width: 100%; object-fit: contain'/>

 Why Linux?
 If you're going to be doing deep learning, you're probably going to be using either Linux or Mac.
-That's because software developers prefer Unix-based operating systems.
-Since Mac is hard to equip with a decent GPU, you're pretty much stuck with Linux.
-Sure, Windows [recently got TensorFlow support](https://www.tensorflow.org/install/install_windows), but you'll find that updates and support for Windows are always a bit behind.
-Furthermore, if you have an issue, it can end up being needlessly hard to fix.
-In Linux, a lot of fixes are a few lines in terminal.
+That's because developers of deep learning tools prefer writing for Unix-based operating systems.
+Unfortunately, since Mac is hard to equip with a decent GPU, you're pretty much stuck with Linux.
+Sure, Windows [recently got TensorFlow support](https://www.tensorflow.org/install/install_windows), but you'll find that TensorFlow updates and support for Windows are always a bit behind, and this goes for other deep learning packages too.
+Furthermore, if you have an issue with a deep learning library on Windows, it can be hard to find help, and to fix.
+Since library developers use Linux, most of these sort of issues are addressed already, or they have user-written solutions.
 That said, if you're still attached to Windows, you can always just [dual boot](http://www.everydaylinuxuser.com/2015/11/how-to-install-ubuntu-linux-alongside.html) like I do.
 If you're attached to Mac, you can [make Ubuntu 16.04 look just like Mac OSX](https://www.youtube.com/watch?v=eVzYtlR_OH0).

 # Stock Unity is ugly